 The trading market for our securities will be influenced by the research and reports that industry or securities analysts may publish about us, our business, market or competitors.
-Securities and industry analysts do not currently, and may never, publish research on us.
-If no securities or industry analysts commence coverage of us, our share price and trading volume would likely be negatively impacted.
-If any of the analysts who may cover us change their recommendation regarding the common stock adversely, or provide more favorable relative recommendations about our competitors, the price of shares of the common stock would likely decline.
-If any analyst who may cover us were to cease coverage of us or fail to regularly publish reports on it, we could lose visibility in the financial markets, which in turn could cause our share price or trading volume to decline.
+Certain securities and industry analysts do not currently, and may never, publish research on us.
+If any of the analysts who cover us change their recommendation regarding the common stock adversely, or provide more favorable relative recommendations about our competitors, the price of shares of our common stock would likely decline.
+If any analyst who covers us were to cease coverage of us or fail to regularly publish reports on us, we could lose visibility in the financial markets, which in turn could cause our share price or trading volume to decline.